clearlinux/how-to-clear/02-concepts.md

 that describes all manifests to tie it all together.

-## packs, delta packs and fullfiles
+## Fullfiles, packs, and delta packs

 The data that an update provisions to a system can be obtained in three different ways.
 There are three different methods, and they exist to